Sienci-Labs/gsender/README.md

 - Fix for $I polling running endlessly in situations where AXS is never reported by the controller.
 - In cases where AXS not parsed by controller for grblHAL, default to counting position values reported by firmware.
 - $G types in console now correctly echoes the response in the console instead of being swallowed by the backend.
+- Added new config option - portrait macro bar - which adds usable macros at the bottom of the screen in portrait mode

 ### 1.6.3 (July 23, 2026)